 The cross failed to keep much of the “Game” characteristics of the parent breeds, but did produce a unique fowl.
 In Devonshire and Cornwall, England, the “Indian Game” found supporters and continued to be bred.

 Like so many breeds, the Indian Game was promoted during the 1800s as the ultimate, all-around chicken breed.
-But this misrepresented them, with some saying they “…are nearly, if not quite, the worst domestic fowls for ordinary use.”
-The heart-shaped body type of the bird reduces room for egg production and the breed is only a poor to fair layer of tinted eggs.
-The Indian Game was found in America to be neither hardy, nor prolific, nor fast-growing.
-The close feathering of the breed prevented them from standing exposure to the elements well, rendering them inapt for northern climates.
-They also have very large appetites and grow fairly slowly.
+But this misrepresented them, with some saying they “…are nearly, if not quite, the worst domestic fowls for ordinary use.
+The heart-shaped body type of the bird reduces room for egg production and the breed is only a poor to fair layer of tinted eggs.”

 The breed was accepted to the American Poultry Association’s (APA) Standard of Perfection in 1893 as Indian Games.
 In 1905 their name was changed to Cornish Indian Game and White Indian Game (a white variety being developed and recognized in 1898).
 But early American supporters of the breed felt that term “Game,” typically associated with cockfighting, wasn’t only inappropriate to describe the breed, but holding back its popularity as well.
-So in 1910, the APA renamed the breed “Cornish” and moved it from the Asian class to the English class of fowls.
-Cornish is a much more appropriate name since the breed was created in Cornwall, England, and isn’t from India.
+So, in 1910, the APA renamed the breed “Cornish” and moved it from the Asian class to the English class.
+“Cornish” is a much more appropriate name because the breed was created in Cornwall, England, and isn’t from India.